 4) The beach: The beach is a great idea during Spring, Summer, and Fall, and if it's not too cold where you live, Winter as well.
 A beach trip can include swimming if there are enough adults to chaperone with you, or sand play, or shell searching.
 Make sure to bring the right equipment along such as shovels and pails, and maybe some lightweight trucks.

 5) A pizza restaurant: This is great if the pizza place will let kids make their own pizzas and then show them how large and hot the pizza ovens are.
 Kids always love to eat things that they help create.
 Again this would require a call ahead unless you just go for the meal and not the pizza making experience.

 7) A museum: Of course children's museums are perfect places for daycare field trips, but if you don't have that option, look around your community or nearby communities and see what they have to offer.
 Is there a nature museum that might include a nature walk?
 Is there a history museum?
 That would be great depending on the age and interest levels of the children in your care.
-Within 30 minutes of my home, there are 3 art museums, 1 nature museum, 1 children's museum, 1 historic home museum, 1 Indian museum, and a grist mill museum.
+Within 30 minutes of my home, there are three art museums, one nature museum, one children's museum, one historic home museum, 1 Indian museum, and a grist mill museum.